Sec0gh/Portswigger-Labs/File Upload Labs/File Upload.md

 ![response_lab6 1.png](https://github.com/Sec0gh/Portswigger-Labs/blob/main/File%20Upload%20Labs/images/response_lab6.png)

 ### Another solution:
-- We will use the ExifTool to add a comment within the image file it is a PHP code and we will rename the image to a file with the extension of `.php`.
+- We will use `ExifTool` to add a comment within the image file, it is a PHP code, and we will rename the image to a file with the extension of `.php`.

 ![exiftool_lab6.png](https://github.com/Sec0gh/Portswigger-Labs/blob/main/File%20Upload%20Labs/images/exiftool_lab6.png)
 - After uploading the file, which I created, I accessed the uploaded file, and I found the key.